ivyfung1/FAQs/README.md

 **Q** I ran into `api-harvest-assembly_api-node_1 exited with code 253`, how can I fixed it?
 **A** You may delete `*.lock` files under `data` directory.
 You may also purge the `data` directory or run the [recovery tool.](https://nemtech.github.io/guides/network/creating-a-private-test-net.html#commands)

+## CLI
+**Q** `symbol-cli profile list` command is listing the profile I have saved locally. (for Testnet)
+**A** Check in`symbol-cli.config.json` if you have profile created from older version of CLI.
+If there is, delete those profile as there are extra information added to the profile in the new version of CLI, hence, those profile will not be able to be displayed.

 ## Cross-chain Swap
 **Q:** How many attempts can be made until the secret proofs and secret lock match?
 **A:** You may attempt as many time as possible before the stipulated time is up.
 However, if you have the correct secret proof, they shall match at the first attempt.